Dragonkuro2/TP/README.md

-This folder is for the "TPs" that I'm doing on the class.
+This folder is for the "TPs" that I'm doing on the class